For classes click here. Next sessions start February 21st.

 I have been selected by the Federation of Canadian Artists Board of Governors to recieve the status of SFCA (Senior Signature Membership).

 Working on a sculpture...
 Big Fish Eat Little Fish.

 ready for the foundry... let the bronze age begin.

 January 23-27, 2013

-Gallery Jones will be representing recent work during the art fair.
+Gallery Jones will be representing recent work at the fair.

 Power Couple, 48 x 40 inches, oil on linen, 2012.

 'Armoured Heart' and 'All Day Sucker' available.

 'Armoured Heart' is an original hand-printed etching.